tjubiit/TJU-DHD/README.md

 Please cite our paper if you use our data.

 Yanwei Pang, Jiale Cao, Yazhao Li, Jin Xie, Hanqing Sun, and Jinfeng Gong.
 TJU-DHD: A Diverse High-Resolution Dataset for Object Detection.
+Technical report, 2019.

 ## Contact